givemepower8/Phaser3Practices/docs/COC.md

 Electro dragon's lighting can hit 5 building connected, dragon can deal splash damage.

+#### TH12 Air strategy - Hero and lava loons

+Heros can use the suicide hero strategy or queen charge.

+- Queen walk with healers and wall breakers to take out eagle artillery, CC troop, and possibly enemy queen, town hall.
+- King clear out the trash buildings outside
+- Stone slammer
+- 2 Lava hound to take down the air defence
+- Warden with massive balloons 3 finger
+- 3 rage and 4 haze and 1 poison

 ## TH12 Farming

 Farming strategy is very different from war strategy.
 You are not looking for 3 stars but just for maximum profit.